 Dynamic Import Patterns for On-Demand Loading

 The ES2020 import() specification fundamentally alters JavaScript execution boundaries by shifting module resolution from compile-time to runtime.
-Unlike static import declarations that force bundlers to resolve the entire dependency graph upfront, dynamic imports establish explicit async boundaries.
-This architectural shift enables on-demand loading, where modules are fetched, parsed, and executed only when explicitly required by application state or user navigation.
+Unlike static import declarations that force bundlers to resolve the entire dependency graph upfront, dynamic imports establish explicit async boundaries that enable on-demand loading—modules are fetched, parsed, and executed only when explicitly required by application state or user navigation.
 Implementing Route-Based Code Splitting & Dynamic Import Strategies as the foundational paradigm reduces initial payload size while preserving framework compatibility and deterministic execution order.

 Dynamic import patterns require rigorous boundary definition.
 Each import('./module') call returns a Promise that resolves to the module namespace object, allowing developers to defer heavy dependencies, isolate feature flags, or conditionally load polyfills.
 However, uncontrolled dynamic imports fragment the module graph, increase network round-trips, and complicate hydration pipelines.
 Production-grade implementations demand explicit chunk naming, dependency isolation, and telemetry-driven validation to prevent silent bundle bloat and runtime performance degradation.